Making Waves in the Analysts’ Community

 - RightNow and Inquira for Oracle Service Cloud

 - ATG and Endeca for Oracle Commerce Cloud

 - Taleo for Oracle Talent Management Cloud

-- Vitrue, Involver, and Collective Intellect for Oracle Social Relationship Management Cloud
+- Vitrue, Involver, and a social monitoring company for Oracle Social Relationship Management Cloud

 Customers Help Tell Our Story

 The customer panel on Day 2 was one of the most anticipated parts of the conference.
 Customers representing our entire technology stack spoke to analysts about their experiences with Oracle.
 The most memorable quote of the day came from Segar Annamalai, CEO at American Career College, whose company is running our HCM Cloud service powered by Fusion.

 Segar said that today he is dealing with a different Oracle than he did in the past.
 He stated that he used to hear from Oracle once a year when his support contract was up for renewal, and maybe one other time when sales reps came knocking on the door for an obligatory cross-sell/up-sell conversation.
 Things have changed dramatically since then.
 Segar now has a relationship with Oracle.
 He talks to Development on a frequent basis, and overall, feels that he is getting the right level of service.
 According to Segar, Oracle has become a service-oriented company and not just a seller of widgets — and that is what is required of a cloud service provider.